Abstract Preparation Guide

 Interpret your results for a broader audience.
 What can you conclude from your study?
 How do your results impact larger issues?

-Students - Your faculty/advisor must read and approve your abstract before submission.
-Ask your faculty/advisor to proofread carefully for grammatical, punctuation, and spelling errors.
+Your faculty/advisor must read and approve your abstract before submission.
+Before you give your abstract to your faculty advisor, you should carefully proofread it for grammatical, punctuation, and spelling errors.

-If there are symbols within your abstract they may not submit properly through the system.
-Please also submit your abstract through e-mail in a word document to Christine Vasquez, firstname.lastname@example.org.
+If there are symbols within your abstract, they may not submit properly through the system.
+If this is a concern for you, please also submit your abstract through e-mail in a word document to Christine Vasquez, email@example.com.